Augmented Lagrangian preconditioners for fictitious domain formulations of elliptic interface problems

 \subsection{Asymptotic behavior of remaining eigenvalues}

 Similar to the case of the ideal preconditioner developed in Section~\ref{sec:AL_prec}, we set $\mathsf{W} = \mathsf{M}^2$.
 In this case, some observations can be made regarding the asymptotic behavior of the remaining $\ell$ eigenvalues of matrix~\eqref{eqn:lasteig} that differ from $1$.
 So far, our analysis has considered the general case $V_{2,h} \not\equiv \Lambda_h$.
 We now specialize to the case $V_{2,h} \equiv \Lambda_h$ to gain further insight into the eigenvalue clustering of the modified approach in a simplified setting of practical interest that allows for a more explicit analysis.
-Hence, we have $\mathsf{C_2} = \mathsf{M}$, so that $\mathsf{C_2^T W^{-1} C_2} = \mathsf{I}_m.$ However, similar conclusions are expected to hold also in the more general scenario where $\mathsf{C_2}$ is rectangular, as suggested by numerical tests with spaces $V_{2,h} \ne \Lambda_h$, which will be presented in Section~\ref{subsec:diff_fem} indicate that the qualitative behavior predicted by the simplified analysis carries over in practice also to the more general case $V_{2,h}\not\equiv\Lambda_h$.
+Hence, we have $\mathsf{C_2} = \mathsf{M}$, and consequently $\mathsf{C_2^T W^{-1} C_2} = \mathsf{I}_m.$ The spectral analysis below is therefore stated for this algebraic setting.
+We omit the subscript in the identity matrix, since $m=\ell$.
+Note that the numerical experiments reported in Section~\ref{subsec:diff_fem} indicate that the qualitative behavior predicted by the simplified analysis carries over in practice also to the more general case $V_{2,h}\not\equiv\Lambda_h$.

 As shown in Section~\ref{sec:spectral_ideal}, for the ideal AL preconditioner all the eigenvalues of the preconditioned matrix cluster towards $1$ as $\gamma \!\rightarrow\! \infty$.
 This is not generally the case for the modified variants~\eqref{eqn:mod_gammaid} and~\eqref{eqn:P_AL_mod_gamma_12}.
 However, the following result holds for the latter.